canh25xp/GraduationThesis/OUTLINES.md

 Given this landscape, the development of GecWeb must focus on several key features to provide a competitive and flexible GEC solution.
 These include (i) support for multiple state-of-the-art GEC models, (ii) integration of system combination methods to enhance correction accuracy, (iii) lightweight, responsive web interface optimized for mobile devices, and (iv) customizable and extensible architecture.

-## 2.2 Functional overview
+## 2.2 Functional requirement

 GecWeb is designed to provide a user-friendly interface for grammatical error correction, supporting multiple GEC models and combination methods.
 The high-level functions of GecWeb include:

 1. Base Model Selection: Users can choose from multiple GEC base models, such as GECToR-Bert, GECToR XLNet, and GECToR Roberta.
 2. Combination Method Selection: Users can select system combination methods like ESC (Edit-based System Combination) and MEMT (Multi-Engine Machine Translation).